luke-moehlenbrock/filter-remap-processor/README.md

 # OpenTelemetry Collector with Filter Remap Processor

-This custom OpenTelemetry Collector includes a filter remap processor that groups spans by trace ID, applies filtering rules, and maintains parent-child relationships even when parent spans are dropped.
+This project contains a custom OpenTelemetry Collector Processor that drops spans based on filtering rules and remaps the trace hierarchy upon forwarding to prevent orphaned spans.
+It does this by buffering entire traces and retaining the context for dropped spans.
+After a set time without receiving any new spans for a trace, the trace is forwarded to the next consumer, using the context from dropped spans to remap the parent ID of retained spans to their next retained ancestor.

 ## Features

 - **Trace Buffering**: Groups spans by trace ID and buffers them in memory
 - **OTTL-based Filtering**: Apply complex filtering rules using OpenTelemetry Transformation Language
-- **Hierarchy Preservation**: Maintains span relationships when filtering
+- **Hierarchy Preservation**: Maintains span relationships when filtering, no orphaned spans
 - **Production Ready**: Includes health checks, metrics, and profiling endpoints

 ## Quick Start